DineshAnalyticsandAI/Diabetes-Detection/README.md

 About 422 million people worldwide have diabetes, the majority living in low-and middle-income countries, and 1.6 million deaths are directly attributed to diabetes each year.
 Both the number of cases and the prevalence of diabetes have been steadily increasing over the past few decades.
 International Diabetes Federation Key Facts (https://www.idf.org/aboutdiabetes/what-is-diabetes/facts-figures.html ):
-•	In year 2019 , Approximately 463 million adults (20-79 years) were living with diabetes; by 2045 this will rise to 700 million
+•	In year 2019 , Approximately 463 million adults (20-79 years) were living with diabetes; by 2045 this will rise to 700 million\n
 •	The proportion of people with type 2 diabetes is increasing in most countries
 •	79% of adults with diabetes were living in low- and middle-income countries
 •	1 in 5 of the people who are above 65 years old have diabetes